mohammedzamakhan/toddmotto.github.io/_posts/2016-12-20-typescript-the-missing-introduction.md

 This data structure is exactly what an AST is!

-An AST could be represented in a number different ways, but let's take a look a quick example using our old buddy JSON.
+An AST could be represented in a number of different ways, but let's take a look at a quick example using our old buddy JSON.

 If we have this incredibly basic source code: